JMendes1995/SysAdmCephCluster/README.md

 ```bash
 ansible-playbook -i inventory build_project/generate_ssh_keys.yaml --tags ssh_keys -vv
 ```
-This playbook generates SSH keys for the necessary environment access.
+Generates SSH keys for the necessary environment access.
 These keys are stored locally in the root directory of the repository.

 #### create tf state bucket, build tfvars and build inventory
 ```bash
 ansible-playbook -i inventory build_project/main.yaml  --extra-vars "command=apply"  -vv
 ```
-Example of a ansible command that generates the inventory used by ansible to retrieve all instances metadata deployed in the project.
+Generates the inventory used by ansible to retrieve all instances metadata deployed in the project.
 The data used from that API are: The private IP address from ceph nodes, the public IP address from bastion host and the instance hostnames.
 Furthermore, this playbook also generates the tf vars used by the terraform in this project.

 The variables used in both ansible and terraform are set on `ceph_cluster_configuration.yml`  file in order to make the project dynamic and adjustable to everyone.